In 1971, James Lamphere joined Richard “Dick” Wiemann in

 Successful design is functionally effective, aesthetically pleasing, and environmentally sound.
 It makes a statement about a commitment or brand without making a lot of “noise”.
 Wiemann Lamphere makes every effort to design architecture that fits this criteria.
 We craft creative solutions that integrate and fit within the environment, withstanding the test of time and remaining beautiful and efficient for its lifetime.
 Collectively, we address and incorporate your needs while employing the latest sustainable technologies to improve quality, reduce costs and continue our commitment to environmental preservation and global climate change mitigation.

 At Wiemann Lamphere, we understand every project impacts the environment, economy, health, and productivity of its inhabitants and surrounding area.
 We are among a growing number of building and architectural design professionals who develop high-performance, sustainable buildings.
-Our seven LEED Accredited Professionals implement sustainable practices and design features into each project.
+Our five LEED Accredited Professionals implement sustainable practices and design features into each project.
 Our staff works collaboratively with owners, design professionals, contractors and all project stakeholders to develop projects that perform at high levels and set new standards across the five essential Sustainable Design Categories - Sustainable Site; Water Efficiency; Energy and Atmosphere; Materials and Resource; and Indoor Environmental Quality.

 Sustainable building development is an opportunity to improve lives, address social issues and revitalize urban and rural areas.
 Designing a housing development involves careful consideration of all aspects of a neighborhood and the people who will live there.
 We work with our clients to look beyond the individual building structures and focus on environmental impacts, mobility of pedestrians, traffic flow, aesthetics from all directions, and more.